jnmaloof/MCB160L-BSA-mapping/BSA_Lab_Manual.md

 Now click "Launch Analysis"

-You can check on the status by clicking on the Analysis button and then pressing refresh
+You can check on the status by clicking on the Analysis button and then pressing refresh.
+Make sure that the status changes to `running` and check back after a few minutes to make sure it is still `running`.
+If it switches to `failed` something went wrong.
+It will take between 1 and 2 hours to complete, depending on which data set you are using.